snkty8/Amazon_Vine_Analysis/README.md

 - Vine Table: The select function was used to select only the columns that are in the vine_table.
 It was then loaded into pgAdmin.

 ![image](https://github.com/snkty8/Amazon_Vine_Analysis/blob/main/images/vine_table.png)

+After further evaluation, the number of Vine and non Vine reveiws were calculated.
+Using Pandas in Jupyter Notebook, the vine table was exported as a CSV.
+The data was filtered and a new dataframe was created to retrieve the total votes count equal or greater than 20 to pick reviews that were more likely to be helpful.
+Next, the new dataframe was filtered to retrieve all the rows where the number of helpful_votes divided by the total votes equal or greater than 50 percent.
+From this table the following information was caluclated:

+- Vine reviews: 94
+- Non Vine reviews: 40471
+- 5-star Vine reviews: 48
+- 5-star Non Vine reviews: 15663
+- Percentage of 5-star Vine reivews: 51.1%
+- Percentage of 5-star Non Vine reviews: 38.7%